AdobeDocs/workfront-learn.en/help/custom-data/custom-forms/export-a-custom-form-as-a-pdf.md

 ---
 # Export a custom form as a PDF

-Capturing an organization’s unique data is an essential part of work management.
+Capturing an organization's unique data is an essential part of work management.
 Custom forms are commonly used for this purpose.
 Being able to export custom forms allows them to be easily circulated and shared.
 You can export custom forms from projects, tasks, or issues when you access the form in the [!UICONTROL Details] section of the objects.

 You also can include the [!UICONTROL Overview] area in the exported PDF.